-The project team reached out to interested stakeholders: ratepayers, neighborhood associations, industry, wholesale customers, non-profit organizations and others to determine what these water users care about most when making decisions for the filtration plant.
-The team focused on collecting public feedback and providing it to the engineering teams to help guide decisions for the project: location, filtration technology, and capacity.
+The project team reached out to interested stakeholders: ratepayers, neighborhood associations, industry, wholesale customers, non-profit organizations and others to determine what these water users care about most when determining options for the filtration plant.
+The team focused on collecting public feedback and providing it to the engineering teams to help guide decisions for the project: location, filtration type, and size.

 The fourth decision—procurement method—was made internally by City procurement, engineering and budget staff.